projektkurs-datascience/20-21/README.md

 Here we host the lecture notes and problem sets for the "Projektkurs Data Science und Business Analytics" at Ulm University.
 This undergraduate economics course will teach students how to use real world data, analyse this data with R and build arguments around their analysis.

 We have quite a heterogeneous composition in class, however basically non of our students has a deep understanding of R, most of them have never used R before.
 Hence we start very basic and aim at providing students with enough knowledge to do an entire project in R.
-We provide a sample project in the "sample_project" folder to
+We provide a sample project in the "case-study" folder to:

 a) guide students on how the structure a project
 b) show what they will to in this course